Hemant1745/Fraud-Banking-Transaction-Stream/README.md

 FraudSense demonstrates the power of Machine Learning in financial security by combining intelligent classification, real-time analytics, and user-friendly visualization — enabling smarter, faster fraud detection.

+## PLEASE NOTE THAT MODEL COULD NOT BE UPLOADED DUE TO UPLOAD SIZE LIMIT OF FILE ON GITHUB